hpe-dev-incubator/hpe-dev-portal/content/blog/mellanox-switch-automation-welcome-to-2012.md

 author: Rick Kauffman
 authorimage: /img/me-art.jpg
 ---
 T﻿he Mellanox 2010 ethernet switch is a curious thing.
 It is only half the width of a normal 19-inch rack mount-switch.
 It has 18 10/25G ports.
 This is perfect when you need two switches for high-availability deployments but only a handful of ports are required.
-The fact that they are only half-width, you only need 1U of  a data center rack.
+The fact that they are only half-width you only need 1U of  a data center rack.
 I believe because of its features and price, it makes an excellent candidate for HPE dHCI deployments.

-I﻿ recently was involved with a proof of concept for a very large customer where these Mellanox switches would be used.
-The end design calls for over 200 locations.A quick calculation tells us that 400 different switches will need to be configured.
+In my recent involvement with a proof-of-concept for a very large customer who would be using Mellanox switches in over 200 locations, my job was to configure the network to support all the different connections the deployment required.
+I quickly calculated that 400 different switches would need to be configured.
 That would be a lot of typing on a terminal using the switch command line.
-I think this calls for some automation!

-My role in the project is to configure the network to support all the different connections the deployment will require.
-I should get out my console cable and start hammering away on the command line.
-After all there are only two configurations at this site, should be easy.

-Fortunately, I love to automate things and I want to have consistency in all my switch configuration files.
-Let's take a look at the architecture.
+Fortunately, I love to automate things and maintain consistency in all my switch configuration files.

+You never know when you'll run into the same issue, so let me help you out here by showing you how I handled it and gifting you the application I developed to take care of instances like this.
+First, let's take a look at the architecture so you can better understand how I did it."

 ![](/img/network_760x435.png "network")

-There are only five networks.
-The ILO or Out of Band management, the VMware Management network, home of vcenter, a VM production network, and two ISCSI data networks.
+Within the architecture, there are only five networks; the iLO (or Out-of-Band management), the VMware Management network, the home of the vCenter, a VM production network, and two ISCSI data networks

 Looking at a switch configuration file, most of the information is static.
 Very little of it is dynamic.
 There are only 17 variables that need to be collected before they can be applied to a Jinja2 template.
 The solution for me was a form.

 The ultimate goal is to develop the application to speak directly to the switches via the Rest API.
 Without having access to the hardware makes it a bit of a challenge to develop the python bindings.

+It's necessary to visualize the results of the request that is sent to the switch.
+It will return valuable information that gives guidance as to the specific structure of the information the switch sends back.
+Without access to the physical hardware, the next best thing is to create a configuration file that can be copied to the switch.
 So I needed to travel back in time to where I first learned about Jinja2 templates and Flask.

+Flask is a web server written in python, it makes it super easy to build elegant user interfaces.
+Jinja2 is a templating solution that allows placing variable information in a text file.
+Jinja2 will look for the “double mustache” or “{{ x }}”.
+This tells JInja2 where the variable information gets placed in the file.
+If I had a variable like “ip_address” which was 137.162.0.98 and a configuration like this: ip address {{ ip_address }}, Jinja2 would resolve the text to something like this; ip address 137.162.0.98.

 ![](/img/form_597x384.png "Mellon")